lambdamore/lambdamore.github.io/posts/butterflyhawkmoth.md

 The interrogation of a deterministic physical view can be conducted in different ways.
 Despite the underlying **Principle of Uncertainty** rooted in quantum mechanics, even in a Newtonian playground, people have long realized the limitation of predictability for dynamic systems.

-The limitation is termed under various names, such as *Laplace Demon*(Laplace), *Three Body Dilemma*(Henry Poincare), *Butterfly Effect*(Lorenz), etc..
+The limitation is termed under various names, such as *Laplace Demon* (Laplace), *Three Body Dilemma* (Henri Poincaré), *Butterfly Effect* (Lorenz), etc..
 The last one is in fact over exaggerating although it successfully catched the public's eyes(See Orrell, Smith, etc. 2001 and Stephen Wolfram 2002).

-This post try to illustrate the idea of the limitation with numerical simulations, followed by a discussion of its effects on the unstable foundation of "***Climate Science***".
+This post tries to illustrate the idea of the limitation with numerical simulations, followed by a discussion of its effects on the unstable foundation of "***Climate Science***".

 ## Toy Model -- the Lorenz System

-The *Lorenz System* is selected here for its simplicity.
+The *Lorenz System* is selected here for its rich exploration heritage.
 It is derived from the **Oberbeck-Boussinesq Approximation** to the equations describing fluid circulation in a shallow layer of fluid, heated uniformly from below and cooled uniformly from above.
 This fluid circulation is known as **Rayleigh-Bénard Convection**.
 The fluid is assumed to circulate in two dimensions (vertical and horizontal) with periodic rectangular boundary conditions(wikipedia).
 The system is described as follows:

 ![lorenzsystem.jpg](https://raw.githubusercontent.com/lambdamore/lambdamore.github.io/master/figures/lorenz/lorenzsystem.jpg)

 ## Numerical Simulation

-The equations can not be analytically solved.
+The equations can not be analytically integrated.
 A numerical simulator using *Mathematica* is coded as follows:

 	LorenzSystemSolution[x0_,y0_,z0_,a_;3,b_:26.5,c_:1]:=
 	Block[{x,y,z,t,tend,eq,init,xs,ys,zs},